Insurance Coverage and Access to Campus Services After Graduation

 - ITS Service Center assistance with U-M computing services

 - Services That Are Transitioned

-- Services That Students Lose When You Are No Longer an Active Student
+- Services That Students Lose When They Are No Longer Active Students

 - AFS Home Directory

 - Services That Continue For Life

 - Building Access: Graduating students should contact the building access control administrator for continued access to campus buildings, as needed.
 Check with your graduate program about who the building access control administrator is for the building(s) you need continued access to.

 - Mcard Discounts: Many area merchants, companies, and organizations offer discounts to those carrying an Mcard.
 Once a student graduates, the affiliation becomes “Other.”
 See the “Other” category on the Mcard Discounts website for discounts that are applicable to alumni.